Market Design for Capacity Sharing in Networks

+If Claim \ref{claim} holds, then for any $\xhat$ that is a fractional optimal solution of \eqref{eq:LP1bar}, we can compute the aggregate coalition flow vector $\fhat$ and construct $x^*$ following the assignment procedure.
+The constructed $x^*$ satisfies all the constraints in \eqref{eq:LP2k}, and satisfies $S(\xhat) \leq S(x^*)$.
+This implies that the optimal value of \eqref{eq:LP2k} is higher than that of \eqref{eq:LP1bar}.
+Since \eqref{eq:LP1bar} and \eqref{eq:LP2k} have the same objective function and any feasible solution of \eqref{eq:LP2k} is also a feasible solution of \eqref{eq:LP1bar}, we can conclude that any optimal solution of \eqref{eq:LP2k} is also an optimal solution of \eqref{eq:LP1bar}.

-We prove \eqref{eq:induction} by mathematical induction.
-To begin with, \eqref{eq:induction} holds trivially on any single-link network since no-reassignment is needed with a single route.
-We next prove that if \eqref{eq:induction} holds on two series-parallel sub-networks $\Gp$ and $\Gpp$, then \eqref{eq:induction} holds on the network $\G$ that connects $\Gp$ and $\Gpp$ in series or in parallel.
-In particular, we analyze the cases of series connection and parallel connection separately:
+The rest of the proof focuses on showing that Claim \ref{claim} holds by mathematical induction.
+If $G$ is a single-edge network, then Claim \ref{claim} holds trivially since the assignment procedure does not change the trip allocation.
+We next prove that if Claim \ref{claim} holds for any two series-parallel sub-networks $\Gp$ and $\Gpp$, then Claim \ref{claim} holds for the network $\G$ that connects $\Gp$ and $\Gpp$ in series or in parallel.
+In particular, we analyze the cases of series connection and parallel connection separately.}

 \emph{(Case 1)} Series-parallel network $G$ is formed by connecting two series-parallel sub-networks $\Gp$ and $\Gpp$ in series.
-We denote the set of routes in subnetwork $\Gp$ and $\Gpp$ as $\Rp$ and $\Rpp$, respectively.
-Since $\Gp$ and $\Gpp$ are connected in series, the set of routes in network $\G$ is $\R \deleq \Rp \times \Rpp$.

-We define the set of feasible trip vectors in the subnetwork $\Gpp$ that can induce a flow satisfying the arrival time constraint as follows:

-where the first constraint ensures that the flow departing from the origin of $\Gpp$ at any $\zpp$ does not exceed the maximum flow that can arrive at the destination of $\Gp$ before $\zpp$.